inobelar/ino_meta_lib/README.md

-# Inobelar's meta-programing library
+# Inobelar's meta-programming library

-The set of C++11 utility headers for doing compile-time magic.
+The set of C++11 utility headers for doing compile-time magic

 # Examples